Abdelkoudou/App-inventor-teaching-guide/README.md

 ### For Each Student:
 - Computer with internet access
 - Android device or emulator
-- ESP32 development board
+- ESP32 development board with Bluetooth
 - Basic electronic components (LEDs, sensors, etc.)
 - PictoBlox software installed
+- Bluetooth-enabled device for testing

 ### For Instructor:
 - Projector or large display
-- Additional ESP32 boards for demonstrations
+- Additional ESP32 boards with Bluetooth for demonstrations
 - Various sensors and actuators for examples
 - PictoBlox software for demonstrations
+- Bluetooth testing devices

 ---